nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 ### Connections

-In order to participate in a session, a connection must be made between a client and the OpenTok platform (except in a [relayed](/video/guides/create-session#the-opentok-media-router-and-media-modes) session, where clients connect directly).
+In order to participate in a session, a connection must be made between a client and the video platform (except in a [relayed](/video/guides/create-session#the-media-router-and-media-modes) session, where clients connect directly).

 This connection is associated with a unique connection ID.
 The connection ID is important when debugging a session in Inspector, as any stream published to the session is associated with the connection that it was published from.